davwheat/thomasr.me/_posts/2017-04-05-my-first-real-experience-with-linux.md

 I’ve used Windows for as long as I’ve used computers, but a couple weeks ago I decided I would install some flavour of Linux onto my laptop, to see if I liked it.
 This post will document my first impressions and overall experience with the OS.

 ### Choosing a distro
 This was one of the hardest parts.
 I wanted something that looked nice, was slick to use and had good compatibility.
-I used a secondary laptop to test out a few distros, and decided that I liked the look of Solus OS.
-There was one issue however: Solus is built from scratch, and is therefore not compatible with popular Linux software.
+I used a secondary laptop to test out a few distros and decided that I liked the look of Solus OS.
+There was one issue however: Solus is built from scratch and is therefore not compatible with popular Linux software.
 I hated the way Ubuntu looked, but I loved the amount of programs it supported.
 See where this is going yet?

 {% include legacy/image.html path="budgie.png" caption="The default Ubuntu Budgie desktop." credit="ubuntubudgie.org" %}